You are here:Home/Articles/Wardrobe Wisdom: Storage Solutions

-By Professional Organiser Jennifer Manefield of Jennifer’s Decluttering Solutions
+By Professional Organiser Jennifer Manefield – Decluttering Solutions

 I always feel a bit of a dinosaur when clients look at me, perplexed, when I suggest that opening windows might reduce a humidity and mould problem in any room in their home.
 Particularly in their wardrobe if that wardrobe is against an external wall.
-A home always loses and gains heat more rapidly through an external wall and the result can be condensation within the room and inside your wardrobe.
+Furthermore, a home always loses and gains heat more rapidly through an external wall and the result can be wardrobe condensation and condensation within the room.

 In many parts of Australia, the change of seasons requires nothing more than a hoodie, jacket or coat over your day-to-day clothing.
 Seasonal allergies are more of a problem than temperature change.

 In the age of air conditioners and climate control, people don’t realise how beneficial some circulating air can be.
 Certain windows, cupboards and wardrobe doors rarely even get opened.
 I’ve seen wardrobe railings bow and sag under the weight of all the hanging clothes.
 Hangers packed so tightly that when you try and remove one, clothing cascades to the floor.
 It gets hurriedly bundled up and shoved back in, often on the shoes stacked three-pairs-high in the bottom or in a handy shelf compartment to be dealt with “later”.
 Sound familiar?

 So why it is such a surprise and even a disappointment when you find evidence of mould in corners; your stored doona mottled; shoes covered in white mould; or old favourite pieces of clothing marked and yellowing when you want to wear them?